jessepav/lacygoill-wiki-backup/par/par.md

             Parameters can be assigned values using command-line options.

 ## Types of characters

-    alphanumeric character
+### alphanumeric character

     [a-zA-Z0-9]

-    body        character
-    protective  character
-    quote       character
+### body, protective, quote character

 A member of the set of characters defined by:

    - $PARBODY     and/or the  B  option
    - $PARPROTECT  and/or the  P  option
    - $PARQUOTE    and/or the  Q  option

-    terminal character
+### terminal character

     [.?!:]

-    white character
+### white character

 A  character which  changes  the position  of the  next  character, but  doesn't display anything:

-                    carriage return
+   - carriage return
-                    formfeed
+   - formfeed
-                    newline
+   - newline
-                    space
+   - space
-                    tab
+   - tab
-                    vertical tab
+   - vertical tab

+##
 ## Functions

-    comprelen
+### comprelen

 Given a non-empty sequence S of lines, let c be their longest common prefix.

 If the  parameter body  is 0, place  a divider just  after the  leading non-body characters in c (at the beginning if there are none).

 If body is 1, place the divider just after the last non-space non-body character in c  (at the beginning  if there  is none), then  advance the divider  over any immediately following spaces.

 The comprelen of S is the number of characters preceding the divider.

-    comsuflen
+### comsuflen

 Given a non-empty sequence S of lines, let p be the comprelen of S.

 Let T  be the set of  lines which result  from stripping the first  p characters from each line in S.

 Let c be the longest common suffix of the lines in T.

 If body is 0, place a divider just before the trailing non- body characters in c (at the end if  there are none), then advance the divider over  all but the last of any immediately following spaces.

 If  body is  1,  place the  divider  just before  the  first non-space  non-body character, then  back up  the divider  over one  immediately preceding  space if there is one.

 The comsuflen of S is the number of characters following the divider.

-    fallback prelen (suflen)
+### fallback prelen (suflen)

 The fallback prelen (suflen)  of an IP is: the comprelen  (comsuflen) of the IP, if the IP contains at least two lines;

 otherwise, the  comprelen (comsuflen)  of the  block containing  the IP,  if the block contains at least two lines;

 otherwise, the length  of the longer of the prefixes  (suffixes) of the bodiless lines just above  and below the block,  if the segment containing  the block has any bodiless lines;

 otherwise, 0.

 See below for the definitions of block, segment, and bodiless line.

-    augmented fallback prelen
+### augmented fallback prelen

 Let fp be the fallback prelen of an IP.

 If the  IP contains more  than one line,  or if quote  is 0, then  the augmented fallback prelen of the IP is simply fp.

 Otherwise, it  is fp plus the  number of quote characters  immediately following the first fp characters of the line.

-    quoteprefix
+### quoteprefix

 The quoteprefix of a line is the longest string of quote characters appearing at the beginning of the  line, after this string has been  stripped of any trailing spaces.

+##
 ## Types of lines

-    blank line
+### blank line

 An empty  line, or  a line  whose first  character is  not protective  and which contains only spaces.

-    protected line
+### protected line

 An input line whose first character is protective.

-    bodiless line
+### bodiless line

 A line which is order k bodiless for some k.

-    order k bodiless line
+### order k bodiless line

 There is no such thing as an order 0 bodiless line.

 Suppose S  is a a  contiguous subsequence of a  segment containing at  least two lines, containing no order k-1 bodiless  lines, bounded above and below by order k-1 bodiless lines and/or the beginning/end of the segment.

 Let p and s be the comprelen and comsuflen of S.

 Any member of S  which, if stripped of its first p and  last s characters, would be blank  (or, if the  parameter repeat is non-zero,  would consist of  the same character repeated at least repeat times), is order k bodiless.

 The first  p characters  of the bodiless  line comprise its  prefix; the  last s characters comprise its suffix.

 The character which repeats in the middle is called its repeat character.

 If the middle is empty, the space is taken to be its repeat character.

-    vacant line
+### vacant line

 A bodiless line whose repeat character is the space.

-    superfluous line
+### superfluous line

 Only blank and vacant lines may be superfluous.

 If contiguous vacant  lines lie at the  beginning or end of a  segment, they are all superfluous.

 But if  they lie  between two non-vacant  lines within a  segment, then  all are superfluous except one—the one which contains the fewest non-spaces.

 In case of a tie, the first of the tied lines is chosen.

 Similarly,  if  contiguous blank  lines  lie  outside  of  any segments  at  the beginning or end of the input, they are all superfluous.

 But  if they  lie between  two  segments and/or  protected lines,  then all  are superfluous except the first.

+##
 ## Groups of lines

-    segment
+### segment

 A  contiguous  sequence  of  input   lines  containing  no  protected  or  blank lines,  bounded above  and below  by protected  lines, blank  lines, and/or  the beginning/end of the input.

-    block
+### block

 A  contiguous subsequence  of a  segment containing  no bodiless  lines, bounded above and below by bodiless lines and/or the beginning/end of the segment.

+##
 ## Types of words

-    capitalized word
+### capitalized word

 If the parameter cap is 0, a capitalized word is one which contains at least one alphanumeric character, whose  first alphanumeric character is not  a lower case letter.

 If cap is 1, every word is considered a capitalized word.

 See the c option in the OPTIONS section.

-    curious word
+### curious word

 A word which contains a terminal character c such that there are no alphanumeric characters in the word after c, but there is at least one alphanumeric character in the word before c.

 ##
 # Options